Kingswood, Buckinghamshire

 Kingswood is a hamlet of 30 dwellings on the South side of the A41 from Waddesdon to Bicester and between the villages of Ludgershall and Grendon Underwood in Buckinghamshire, England.
-Kingswood is also a civil parish within Aylesbury Vale district.
+Kingswood is also a civil parish within Aylesbury Vale area.
 Parish matters are currently administered via a parish meeting.
-There is one Italian restaurant and public house, Canaletto which opened in 2013.
-There is also a derelict Village Hall blown down in the Great Storm of 1987.
+There is an Italian restaurant, Canaletto, which opened in 2013.
+The Village Hall blew down in the Great Storm of 1987.

 Etymology

 The hamlet name refers to the nearby Bernwood Forest, an ancient Royal hunting forest.

 Description

-The houses within the hamlet form part of a larger community encompassing a further 30 dwellings within adjoining parishes and includes a burial ground, another public house, The Cook and Fillet and a Mission Hall at the crossroads built around 1850 and left in trust in 1905 by Henry Grattan Guinness (1835–1910) for the salvation or edification of souls.
+The houses within the hamlet form part of a larger community encompassing a further 30 dwellings within adjoining parishes and includes a burial ground, a public house and a Mission Hall at the crossroads built around 1850 and left in trust in 1905 by Henry Grattan Guinness (1835–1910) for the salvation or edification of souls.
 There is a Site of Special Scientific Interest, Ham Home-cum-Hamgreen Woods.